sabihoshi/GenshinLyreMidiPlayer/README.md

 4. You may merge the Pull Request in once you have the the approval of the maintainers.

 ## Build
+If you just want to run the program, there are precompiled releases that can be found in [here](https://github.com/sabihoshi/GenshinLyreMidiPlayer/releases).
 ### Requirements
 * [Git](https://git-scm.com) for cloning the project
 * [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1) SDK